 QUIM 5065.
 CHEMISTRY OF SYNTHETIC DRUGS (On demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: QUIM 3072 or QUIM 3032 or QUIM 3450.
+Prerequisite: QUIM 3032 or QUIM 3072 or QUIM 3450 or QUIM 3463 or authorization of the Director of the Department.
 The chemistry of synthetic organic compounds of medical and physiological interest.
 Topics to be covered will include anesthetics, antispasmodics, antipyretics, analgesics, hypnotics, sedatives, anticonvulsants, anticoagulants, antihistamines, tranquilizers, antimalarials, and anthelmintics.

 QUIM 5066.
 TOXICOLOGICAL CHEMISTRY (II).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: QUIM 3032 or QUIM 3072 or QUIM 3450 or QUIM 3062.
+Prerequisite: QUIM 3032 or QUIM 3072 or QUIM 3450 or QUIM 3062 or QUIM 3463 or authorization of the Director of the Department.